-The event truly felt like an overwhelming success; after months of planning and exasperating hard work Annie, Georgie and I managed to pull together our first event working late into the night and weekends around our full time jobs.
-We emailed until our fingers were numb, persistently fought for funding and flyered until we ran out of places to go; it all paid off on the day and we seamlessly improvised through unexpected challenges.
+The event was truly a success.
+After months of planning and exasperating hard work Danielle, Annie, Georgie and I managed to pull together our first event working late nights and weekends around our full time jobs.
+We emailed until our fingers were numb, persistently pitched for funding and flyered until we ran out of places to go; it all paid off on the day and we seamlessly improvised through unexpected challenges.

 The Team: Annie (Media), Holly (Director), Georgie (Stylist), Danielle (Event Manager at Cargo)